Cghlewis/data-mgmt-ed-research-book/_book/11-data-collection.md

 It is important to collect data consistently for the entire project to ensure interoperability and harmonization of information.
 Keep the following consistent across repeated collections of the same form (e.g., Spanish and English version of a form, Site A and Site B form, wave 1 and wave 2 of collecting a form):

 - Variable names
-  - Use the same names for the same items
+  - Use the same names for the same items.
   - Remember that it's best to not add a time component to your variable names at this time (See Section \@ref(style-time) for more information).
 - Variable types and formats
   - For example, if `gender` is collected as a numeric variable on one form, keep it as a numeric variable for all forms.